 Serene, Secure, Secluded

 Webster defines it as 1. a group of people living in the same place or having a particular characteristic in common or 2. a feeling of fellowship with others, as a result of sharing common attitudes, interests, and goals.

 At Providence RV Park, we’ve got it in spades, or if you prefer, in hearts.

 We’re geared toward long-term residents.
 Know your neighbors, but have plenty of space to keep them friendly.
-Walk under the trees, listen to the birds and sit on the patio with a cup of tea…uh, no that’s summer; actually right now it’d be crunch through the snow hoping none falls from the trees, hurry inside and hope there’s hot chocolate on the stove.
+Walk under the trees, listen to the birds and sit on the patio with a cup of tea…uh, no that’s summer; actually last week it was crunch through the snow hoping none falls from the trees, hurry inside and hope there’s hot chocolate on the stove.
 No matter what time of year, community is thriving at Providence RV Park.